A general kernelization technique for domination and independence problems in sparse classes: Bikernels into annotated problems

 \begin{problem}[k]{Annotated $(r, c)$-Domination} \Input & A graph~$G$, a set~$L \subseteq V(G)$ and an integer~$k$. \\ \Prob & Is there a set~$D \subseteq V(G)$ of size at most~$k$ such that $|N^r[v] \cap D| \geq c$ for all $v \in L$? \end{problem}

 \begin{theorem} \RCDS over a hereditary BE-class $\mathcal G$ admits a linear bikernel into \ARCDS over the same class~$\mathcal G$.
 Moreover, the resulting graph is an $(r,c)$-projection kernel of the original graph. \end{theorem} \begin{proof} Let~$(G,k)$ be an input where $G$ is taken from a BE class.
 As a first step, we deal with the case~$\ds^\mu_r(G)$ large by computing an $(r,\mu)$-dominating set using the algorithm from Theorem~\ref{thm:cdomapprox}.
 If it returns a solution larger than $\ccdom k$, we conclude that~$\ds^\mu_r(G) > k$ in which case we return a trivial no-instance.
-Otherwise, we show that \RCDS admits a linear constraint core and then show how to construct a BE-kernel from that core. \looseness-1

 Otherwise we now show that \RCDS admits a linear constraint core and then show how to construct a BE-kernel from that core.

 \begin{claim} \RCDS has a linear constraint core in BE classes. \end{claim} \begin{proof} Let~$L \subseteq V(G)$ be a constraint core of $G$ with $|L| \geq \clily[c,2r,r,2] \ds_r^c(G)$.
 By Corollary~\ref{cor:lily}, we can find in polynomial time a uniform water lily $(R,C)$, $C \subseteq L$, $|R| \leq \clily$ of depth~$r$, radius~$2r$, adhesion~$c$ and ratio~$2$.
 Let $a \in C$ be an arbitrary centre, we claim that $L\setminus \{a\}$ is still a constraint core, that is, every set that $(r,c)$-dominates $L \setminus \{a\}$ will also $(r,c)$-dominate~$a$.